BinomialLLC/basis_universal/README.md

 ### Compression levels

 The encoder supports multiple compression "effort" levels using the "-level X" command line option, where X ranges from [0,5].
 This option (along with -q or manually setting the codebook sizes) controls the tradeoff between encoding time and overall quality.
-The default is level 1, which is the best overall balance between encoding speed vs. overall quality.
+The default is level 1, which is the sweet spot between encoding speed vs. overall quality.
 Here's a graph showing the encoding time and average quality across 59 images for each level:

 ![Encoder Level vs. Time/Quality Graph](https://github.com/BinomialLLC/basis_universal/blob/master/encoder_lvl_vs_perf.png "Encoder Level vs. Encoding Time/Quality")